salilab/imp/doc/introduction.md

 ## Restraints

-An IMP::Restraint computes a score on some set of particles.
+An IMP::kernel::Restraint computes a score on some set of particles.
 For example, a restraint be used to penalize configurations of the model that have collisions

     # penalize collisions with a spring constant of 10 kcal/mol A
     soft_sphere_pair_score= IMP.core.SoftSpherePairScore(10)